The Technology, Media and Telecommunications Review: Spain

 - Resolution ANME/DTSA/003/18/M1-2014 approving the definition and analysis of the wholesale market of termination of calls in individual public telephone networks available at a fixed location.

 Since the publication of the Spanish Digital Agenda in February 2013, the Ministry of Economy and Enterprise (MINEE) published several reports that have kept the original agenda up to date and address final users of telecommunication services.
 In August 2017, the MINEE opened a public consultation to obtain feedback on the drafting of a Digital Strategy for an Intelligent Spain, the preliminary results of which were released in November 2017.
-In July 2020, the Ministry of Economic Affairs and Digital Transformation (MAETD) published the Digital Spain 2025 Plan, which updates the Spanish Digital Agenda (2013), and contains substantial measures to boost the digital transformation of the country in the next five years, including the development of a competitive 5G infrastructure, and the enactment of new legislation on the telecommunications and audiovisual sectors.
+In July 2020, the Ministry of Economic Affairs and Digital Transformation (MAETD) published the Digital Spain 2025 Plan, which updates the Spanish Digital Agenda (2013), and contains substantial measures to boost the digital transformation of the country in the next four years, including the development of a competitive 5G infrastructure, and the enactment of new legislation on the telecommunications and audiovisual sectors.
+The Recovery, Transformation and Resilience Plan – which the government issued in April 2021, and which contains a detailed agenda of the investments to be made in relation to the 'Next Generation EU' funds – also promotes these sectors.

 In compliance with the European mandate regarding the liberalisation of the 800MHz band (the first digital dividend), in March 2015 the MINEE announced the conclusion of the liberalisation process in favour of telecom operators for the provision of LTE and 4G services.
-Additionally, in May 2017, Decision (EU) 2019/899 on the use of the 470–790MHz band in the EU was enacted, seeking to promote the development of a 5G network and the improvement of mobile connections (the second digital dividend).
+Additionally, in May 2017, Decision (EU) 2017/899 on the use of the 470–790MHz band in the EU was enacted, seeking to promote the development of a 5G network and the improvement of mobile connections (the second digital dividend).
 Following this decision, on 29 June 2018, the Spanish government published its national roadmap for the liberalisation of the second digital dividend and, on 21 June 2019, it passed Royal Decree 391/2019 approving the new National Technical Plan for DTT and the regulation of certain aspects of the liberalisation of the second digital dividend (Royal Decree 391/2019).
-Among others, this Royal Decree regulates how the 700MHz band will be liberalised and how the radio-electric channels and the new digital MUXs will be distributed among the Spanish Public Radio and Television Corporation and other licence holders.
+Among other things, this Royal Decree regulated how the 700MHz band would be liberalised and how the radio-electric channels and the new digital MUXs would be distributed among the Spanish Public Radio and Television Corporation and other licence holders.
+This process was completed in July 2021 with seven concessions being awarded for mobile services in the 700MHz band to the three main telecoms operators.

 In September 2014, a technical plan for DTTV was passed regulating the new allocation of spectrum to DTTV services and certain aspects of the release of frequencies of the digital dividend to telecom operators.
 As a result of a public tender called during the first half of 2015, the government allocated six new DTTV channel licences (three SD and three HD) in October 2015 that were launched in April 2016.
 Those licences were challenged in court, but they were finally confirmed by the Spanish Supreme Court in a decision issued in January 2018.